Multi-Dimensional Aggregation¶

 Produce two summaries:

-- Cost per view by time window and date -- same metric grouped by (time window, date)
+- Cost per view by time window and date, the same metric grouped by (time window, date)

 No external libraries allowed beyond the standard library.